CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 Now we finally have `RestaurantList` where we'll put our UI for this story.

-So far our components haven't done much: `App` just renders `RestarauntScreen`, and `RestaurantScreen` just renders `RestaurantList`.
+So far our components haven't done much: `App` just renders `RestaurantScreen`, and `RestaurantScreen` just renders `RestaurantList`.
 This wasn't any significant application *logic*: it was just code *structure*.
 Because of this, there would have been no real benefit to stepping down to a unit test: unit tests are for driving out *logic*.
 This is why we wrote this structural code directly under the guidance of the E2E test.

 But with `RestaurantList`, we finally have some application *logic* to write.
 It needs to: